openai/tiktoken/README.md

 This repository contains the following packages:

 - `tiktoken` (formally hosted at `@dqbd/tiktoken`): WASM bindings for the original Python library, providing full 1-to-1 feature parity.
 - `js-tiktoken`: Pure JavaScript port of the original library with the core functionality, suitable for environments where WASM is not well supported or not desired (such as edge runtimes).

+Documentation for `js-tiktoken` can be found in [here](https://github.com/dqbd/tiktoken/blob/main/js/README.md).
+Documentation for the `tiktoken` can be found here below.

 The WASM version of `tiktoken` can be installed from NPM:

 ```
 npm install tiktoken
 ```

-Documentation for `js-tiktoken` can be found in [here](https://github.com/dqbd/tiktoken/blob/main/js/README.md).

 ## Usage